epfl-ada/ada-2023-project-abracadabra/docs/index.md

 These observations seem to underline the fact that there would not be stable groups of voters that vote the same way, at least in the latest years.

 Now let’s have a closer look at the topics’ evolution.
-It is poor for the model with 3-Topics (see above) as only the same dominant, overall sources, topic is dominant for all communities.
-For the model with 5-Topics we have :
+Starting with the model of 5-Topics we have :

 <img src="assets/img/community_evolutions/5_topic_com_evo.jpg" width="750px" height=auto frameborder="0" position="relative">